 35. Register your business with Google Local.

-Existing Customer Strategies
+Existing Client Strategies

 38. Reconnect with your clients 3-4 months after their Tarot reading to check in that everything is going OK.